 Do your readers in South America or the Middle East want to read about your Thanksgiving plans or the gossip about some minor celebrity from a national TV show?
-Now that you’ve gone to the trouble of translating and optimizing for overseas readers, give them some content they can care about.
+Now that you’ve gone to the trouble of translating and optimizing for overseas readers give them some content that interests them.
 That might mean using a global trending tool such as Trendsmap for Twitter or the Trends Dashboard on YouTube.
-Participating on regional social media can also give you insights into what interests your overseas readers.
+Participating in regional social media can also give you insights into what interests your overseas readers.

 Speaking of social media, it pays to have a presence on major sites in each key language for your blog.
-Resist the urge to tweet or post in multiple languages though.
-This will only confuse and annoy your network.
+Resist the urge to tweet or post in multiple languages which will only confuse and annoy your network.
 All of the major social media players cater to international users and languages, and you are more likely to make valuable connections overseas by breaking out of your English-language bubble.
 For your major foreign-language markets, also take a look at new social networks emerging there.
-For instance, in Japan if you are not using Line you are already behind the times!
+For instance, in Japan, if you are not using Line, you are already behind the times!
 Asian social media fans also enjoy image-heavy sites such as Pinterest and Instagram.